playswap-org/play-docs/audit.md

 # Audit

-Our swap is a fork of PancakeSwap.
+Our swap is a fork of PancakeSwap with our own custom modifications.

 We will apply for an audit right after the public sale.